 Fraser Canyon Slides & Impacts on Salmon

-A new Fraser Landslides research site is now live on the SFU website.
+A Fraser Landslides research site is now live on the SFU website.
 Stay current on the research underway on landslides, canyons of concern, hydraulics and flow dynamics, and salmon migration.

 Late in 2018, a large amount of material broke away from the cliffs above the Fraser River, southwest of Clinton, BC, in a remote section of the river.
 The Big Bar Slide, as it was called, created a blockage in the river that significantly and negatively affected migrating salmon due to adverse water flows, and cost millions of dollars in ongoing mitigation costs.
+The slide was discovered in the summer of 2019, triggering response effort, including cliff stabilization and transfer of fish past the slide.

 The impacts of another slide similar to the Big Bar Slide could be catastrophic.
 Migrating Fraser River salmon populations are at record low numbers, and another significant slide blocking migration could spell disaster for these already stressed and vulnerable salmon populations.
 However, the likelihood of a similar slide occurring again is unknown.